-This page provides instructions and photos on how to grow Yellow Crookneck Squash.
-We will be using the Yellow Crookneck OG which is a summer squash, pictured above.
+This page provides instructions and photos on How to Grow Yellow Crookneck Squash.
+We will be using the Yellow Crookneck which is a summer squash, pictured above.

 Summer refers to when it is grow and eaten.
 Winter squash is still grown in the summer time but harvested and eaten in the winter.